bkrepp-ctps/bv-2/README.md

 # bv-2
 Repository for major version 2 of the balanced volumes visualization app, supporting multiple routes, and routes with both NB/SB and EB/WB orientation.

-It is dervived from the work in the (original Balanced Volumes project repository)[https://github.com/bkrepp-ctps/balancedVolumes ].
+It is dervived from the work in the [original Balanced Volumes project repository](https://github.com/bkrepp-ctps/balancedVolumes).

 The original repository was devoted __exclusively__ to the visualizations of balanced traffic volume data for I-93 and Massachusetts SR-3 within the boundary of the Boston Region Metropolitan Planning Organization.
 The code and data in the original repository were developed